 We meet the conditions specified in General Instruction H(1)(a) and (b) to Form 10-Q and are therefore permitted to use the reduced disclosure format for wholly owned subsidiaries of reporting companies.
 Accordingly, we have omitted from this report the information called for by Item 2 (Management's Discussion and Analysis of Financial Condition and Results of Operations), Item 3 (Quantitative and Qualitative Disclosures About Market Risk) of Part I and the following Part II items of Form 10-Q: Item 2 (Unregistered Sales of Equity Securities and Use of Proceeds), Item 3 (Defaults Upon Senior Securities) and Item 4 (Submission of Matters to a Vote of Security Holders).
-The following discussion explains material changes in our results of operations between the three and six months ended June 30, 2007 and the three and six months ended June 30, 2008.
+The following discussion explains material changes in our results of operations between the three and nine months ended September 30, 2008.
 Reference is made to "Management's Narrative Analysis of Results of Operations" in Item 7 of our 2007 Form 10-K.